Family Estrangement & Grief, Finding Your Way Forward

 Estrangement is a hidden kind of grief; the person is alive, yet the relationship feels lost.
 This post explores why it hurts so deeply, why it’s often unseen, and how to move forward with compassion and hope.

 Writing to someone you’re estranged from can be both powerful and painful.
-These five reflective steps can help you decide if, when, and how to reach out safely.
+Before reaching out, it can help to pause and reflect.
+These five steps are designed to support you in deciding if, when, and how to make contact in a way that honours your safety, your boundaries, and your emotional wellbeing.

 When your adult child pulls away, the grief can feel invisible.
 This article explores the pain of parental estrangement and offers gentle ways to find peace and understanding.